google/benchmark/README.md

 dependency can be provided three ways:

 * Checkout the GTest sources into `benchmark/googletest`.
-* Specify `-DBENCHMARK_DOWNLOAD_DEPENDENCIES=ON` when configuring to allow the library to automatically download and build required dependencies.
+* Otherwise, if `-DBENCHMARK_DOWNLOAD_DEPENDENCIES=ON` is specified during configuration, the library will automatically download and build any required dependencies.
-* Otherwise, do nothing and CMake will use `find_package(GTest REQUIRED)` to resolve the required GTest dependency.
+* Otherwise, if nothing is done, CMake will use `find_package(GTest REQUIRED)` to resolve the required GTest dependency.

 ## Example usage
 ### Basic usage